 - Identify current opportunities and challenges in the area of personalized medicine for disease treatment

 - Explain key challenges and opportunities drug development for rare diseases including trial design, current regulatory pathways and frameworks, innovative technology, and how to expedite patient access

-- Apply principles of risk assessment and management to development and post-market phases of new medical products and therapies, including advanced therapies
+- Describe principles of benefit-risk assessment and management in the development, review and approval, and post-market phases of new medical products and therapies, including advanced therapies

 - Summarize issues in clinical and post-market safety data identification and selection, collection, analysis, and reporting

 - Distinguish regional approaches to integration of evidence-based medicine and comparative effectiveness research into healthcare decision-making